-DDAP defines an overdose as a situation in which an individual is in a state requiring emergency medical intervention as a result of the use of drugs.
+DDAP defines an overdose as a situation in which an individual is in a state requiring emergency medical intervention because of the use of drugs.
 This policy and procedure will address all drug related overdoses, especially heroin and other opioids.
 DDAP has identified this group of individuals as one of the priority populations for Single County Authorities (SCA).